malithmp/comic/SETUP.md

 		make

 	RUN:
-		redis-server (if path not set,server executable is found in blahblah/redis-stable/src)
+		./redis-server (if path not set,server executable is found in blahblah/redis-stable/src)

 	WORTH MENTIONING:
 		#Redis by default runs without a config file.
 With out that we cant specify when to backup data